-3) SSWR Conference poster presentation, Amplifying Voices: A Need to Address Racial and Social Justice in the U.S. Food System, Washington D.C
+3) Society for Social Work Research Conference poster presentation, Amplifying Voices: A Need to Address Racial and Social Justice in the U.S. Food System, Washington D.C, January 2022

 Consultations include networking and idea-sharing with farm service providers and supporting Ohio farmers through weekly stress management drop-in sessions via Zoom.

 In addition to the efforts listed above, we have several outreach endeavors in progress.
-We have a peer-reviewed proposal accepted for the 2022 Agriculture and Human Values conference.
-We are currently working on several manuscript drafts to submit for publication in peer-reviewed journals.
-We also plan to create a Research Brief to disseminate findings to farmers and community organizations such as OEFFA, OSU Extension, Ohio Begin Farming Advisory Network, InFACT, and the Local Food Policy Council.
+We are working on a second manuscript draft to submit for publication in a peer-reviewed journal (Agriculture and Human Values).
+We also plan to create a Research Brief to disseminate findings to farmers and community organizations such as OEFFA, OSU Extension, Ohio Begin Farming Advisory Network, and the Local Food Policy Council.
 We are planning additional workshops and presentations with Rural Action and OEFFA.

-This project has deepened our understanding of the complex factors at play that contribute to farmer stress, burnout, and mental health challenges.
+This project has deepened our understanding of the complex factors that contribute to farmer stress, burnout, and mental health challenges.
 As we search for solutions that bolster farmer social sustainability, we must consider both the contextual and systemic factors at play.
-We’ve also gained a much greater awareness of barriers to seeking care, such as stigma, inadequate health insurance coverage, and geographic isolation.
+We gained a greater awareness of barriers to seeking care, such as stigma, inadequate health insurance coverage, and geographic isolation.
 The stressors of farmers are multi-layered and call for interdisciplinary interventions approached from multiple systems levels.
 This includes amplifying diverse voices and local perspectives in decision-making and educating helping professionals to understand the unique needs of food system workers.